-- A Ph.D. student has the right to request evaluation by their faculty supervisor regarding the student's research potential or specific skills, or other factors related to dissertation progress.
+- A Ph.D. student supported on a research assistantship (RA) has the right to request evaluation by their faculty supervisor regarding the student's research potential or specific skills, or other factors related to dissertation progress and continued RA support.
 The evaluation may be provided in oral or written form, in a discussion between the student and the advisor or in the form of a written document.
-If oral evaluation is provided, it is strongly recommended that the student write a brief summary of the discussion and evaluation, and send the summary by email to the faculty advisor for confirmation or correction of the primary points of the evaluation. - A faculty advisor who assesses that the student is not progressing in a satisfactory manner towards the Ph.D., and is considering whether or not to continue mentoring the student and allowing the student to remain in the research group, must provide the student with an emailed evaluation that outlines the steps that the student needs to take to remain in the group.
-The student must be given a reasonable amount of time, such as at least half of a semester, to take corrective action and demonstrate satisfactory progress according to the deficiencies described in the evaluation.
+If oral evaluation is provided, it is strongly recommended that the student write a brief summary of the discussion and evaluation, and send the summary by email to the faculty advisor for confirmation or correction of the primary points of the evaluation.
+At minimum, the student and advisor must adhere to the Graduate College RA evaluation form and policy; advisors are not required to provide written evaluation beyond the requirements of the evaluation form. - A faculty advisor who assesses that the student is not progressing in a satisfactory manner towards the Ph.D., and is considering whether or not to continue mentoring the student and allowing the student to remain in the research group, must provide the student with an emailed or written evaluation that outlines the steps that the student needs to take to remain in the group.
+The student must be given a reasonable amount of time, at least half of a semester, to take corrective action and demonstrate satisfactory progress according to the deficiencies described in the evaluation.
 At the end of this period, the advisor must provide the student with a statement of corrected progress or continued insufficient progress.
 In the case of continued insufficient progress, the advisor may choose to extend the time to take corrective action, or dismiss the student from the research group.
-In exceptional cases, the advisor may dismiss the student immediately from the research group or without such an evaluation, but only after consultation with the Dean and the Associate Dean for Graduate Academic Affairs of the Wyant College of Optical Sciences. - A student's right to be evaluated by their faculty advisor goes hand-in-hand with a faculty advisor's right to set the schedule, plans, and expectations for research related work if the student is supported on a research assistantship (RA), or is or plans to obtain research credits through OPTI 920 or other independent study units with the faculty advisor.
+In exceptional cases, the advisor may dismiss the student immediately from the research group or without such an evaluation, but only after consultation with the Dean and the Associate Dean for Graduate Academic Affairs of the Wyant College of Optical Sciences. - A student's right to be evaluated by their faculty advisor goes hand-in-hand with a faculty advisor's right to set the schedule, plans, and expectations for research related work if the student is supported on an RA, or is or plans to obtain research credits through OPTI 920 or other independent study units with the faculty advisor.
 The research work schedule and expectations must be consistent with the criteria set by Graduate College and consistent with UA workload policy for RAs.
 These criteria include discussing a work schedule, vacation time, and research expectations prior to the student's acceptance of working under the supervision of the advisor or accepting RA support.